scds/dmds22-23/Podcasting.md

 ## Workshop materials

-Because this workshop was not recorded, we have created a [detailed online module](https://scds.github.io/podcasting/) including video tutorials.
+Because this workshop was not recorded, we have created a [detailed online module](https://scds.github.io/podcasting/) including [video tutorials on editing audio](https://scds.github.io/podcasting/2dh3.html).

 If you have questions about podcasting, please contact Veronica Litt at littvs@mcmaster.ca and Elaine Westenhoefer at westenev@mcmaster.ca